Cover Image for Painting Contractor Liability Insurance: What Is It?

 How much does painting contractor insurance cost?

-Depending on what type of painting and how much work you do, painting business insurance can start at around $800 per year for general liability and go up as your business grows.
+Depending on the type of painting jobs and how much work you do, insurance can start at around $800 per year for general liability and go up as your business grows.
+You can always get an instant online quote by clicking here.

 Summary

 If you are a painting contractor looking for different insurance options, let us know!
-We work with hundreds of contractors each year and partner with over 100 insurance companies to help you get insurance at the best rates.
+We work with hundreds of contractors each year and partner with over 100 insurance companies to help you get the best rates.

 About The Author: Austin Landes, CIC